TheSeg/Night-Vale/README.md

-Welcome to Night Vale: The Game of You
+Welcome to Night Vale: The Game About You
 ==========